Spending time with other people

 The Silver Line helpline is a dedicated telephone service aimed primarily at tackling loneliness in older people.
 It is a confidential 24 hour freephone service offering advice, information and friendship.
 The number is 0800 470 8090.

 Physical activity is important for maintaining your physical and mental wellbeing, as well as for boosting your immunity.

-Being physically active in your home or garden will also be good for your health.
+If you are not able to get out, being physically active in your home or garden will also be good for your health.
 Get up and walk around regularly, make a cuppa, do some light housework, or do some gardening if you have a garden.
-There are also lots of options for online exercise which you can do in your living room.
-You could try:
+There are also lots of options for online exercise which you can do in your living room, see the websites below: